Small plane crash in Florida kills 5, including family members

 The Polk County Sheriff's Office said in a news release the twin-engine private plane took off around 7:15 a.m. from the Bartow Municipal Airport, located about 45 miles east of Tampa, and headed east into the fog before it crashed.

-"This is an absolutely horrific tragedy, especially on Christmas Eve," Sheriff Grady Judd said at a news conference.
-"Please keep these victims and their family members in your prayers."

-The sheriff's office said "multiple people" were on board the Cessna 340 aircraft and all perished in the crash.
-Polk County Sheriff's Office confirmed five people on board, including the pilot, "perished upon or immediately after impact."
+Polk County Sheriff's Office confirmed five people, including the pilot, on board the Cessna 340, "perished upon or immediately after impact."

+The victims, identified by the sheriff's office, included: pilot John Shannon, a 70-year-old local attorney, and John's daughter, Olivia Shannon, who was a 24-year-old student at Southeastern University.
+Both were of Lakeland, Fla.

+Also among the victims were Baltimore residents Victoria Shannon Worthington, a 26-year-old school teacher who was also John's daughter; Victoria's husband, Peter Worthington Jr., 27, who was a third year law student at the University of Maryland; and family friend Krista Clayton, of Lakeland, who was a 32-year-old teacher.

 "There was a fire after the plane crashed, which was put out by Polk County Fire Rescue personnel," the sheriff's office said.